sourcegraph/about/handbook/talent/hiring/evaluating_values.md

 - Please fill out your Greenhouse Scorecard following the interview.
 - To ensure that bias doesn't impact your decision-making, please be sure to fill out your scorecard before discussing with anyone.
 - To learn more about providing feedback, [click here](https://about.sourcegraph.com/handbook/talent/interview_process#providing-interview-feedback).
+We want to hire people who we are **excited about**, so if you are not a "strong yes" and find yourself feeling neutral, please tell us why.

 # Resources for recruiters

-Please ask the Hiring Manager if they have any suggestions for their role.
-Reminders:
+When determining who the Values interview team is for a new role, please remember:

 - Must have been here for 3+ months.
 Here is a [doc](https://docs.google.com/spreadsheets/d/1NUDEjzud_GxocjKkd__m0hTf21tN3OIgOwtk_OjhV20/edit?ts=60e4c3bd#gid=0) that lists everyone who has been here for 3+ months.
-- Must be two people from different departments
+- Must be two people from different departments.
-- Please keep diversity in mind when selecting teams
+- Please keep diversity in mind when selecting teams.

 Once the values team has been selected, the Recruiter is responsible for sending a Slack to each values team saying:
 - "Hi team!
-You have been selected to serve as the values team for the [role title].
-[Here](https://about.sourcegraph.com/handbook/talent/hiring/evaluating_values) is a resource to help you in the interview.
-One of you will need to opt in as the lead (this person is the one who begins the introduction and asks the first question).
-All questions are listed in your Greenhouse scorecard, found in the interview prep link in an interview calendar invite.
-If you have any questions or would like to practice in advance of the interview, let me know and I'll send a calendar invite!"
+You have been nominated to serve on the values interview team for the [role title].
+Please review this [Handbook guide](https://about.sourcegraph.com/handbook/talent/hiring/evaluating_values) to learn more about our values interview.
+We recongize that this is outside of your day-to-day responsibilities, so please let us know if you're willing to participate (and if you're too busy right now, no worries!).
+If you agree to opt in, you will conduct a 30-minute values interview for all [role title] finalists.
+One of you will serve as the "lead interviewer" (this person is the one who begins the introduction and asks the first question).
+All questions are listed in your Greenhouse scorecard, which can be found in the interview prep link in an interview calendar invite.
+If you have any questions or would like to practice in advance of the interview, please let me know and I'll send a calendar invite!"

 # Resources for candidates